Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 A Chinese mythology statue theme park in the south of the city-state, Haw Par Villa used to be a premier tourist attraction, but went downhill in the late 80s following a fizzled attempt to integrate western-style entertainment.

 Thankfully, the park survived that slump and has since reverted to its Chinese Confucianism roots.
-Nowadays, it is easily reached from the downtown area.
-Best of all, this strange statue theme park now charges no entry fees for all visitors.
+Nowadays, it is also easily accessible from the downtown area by local subway.
+Best of all, with the exception of its world-famous Hell Museum, this strange statue theme park now charges no entry fees for all visitors.

 Depictions of Famous Chinese Myths

 In a nutshell, Haw Par Villa’s elaborate statues and dioramas present near all of China’s most famous myths and legends.
 All displays are also accompanied by terse and well-written summaries that had been continuously improved over the years.
 Ongoing restoration works furthermore ensure that the displays receive fresh coats of paint every few years.

 For visitors interested in Chinese culture and social thought, a visit to this weird statue theme park is undoubtedly a visual treat.
 One that can be most “educational” too.

 Lessons About Morality